nhsconnect/integration-adaptors/mhs/mhs-adaptor-dev-notes.md

 5) Once the installation has completed you may have to reboot.

-## Running MHS
+## Running the MHS Adaptor locally
-MHS is made up of multiple components, and running them all separately can be tedious.
-Instead, follow the steps described in [running an MHS locally](running-mhs-adaptor-locally.md) for how to do this.
+The MHS Adaptor is made up of multiple components, and running them all separately can be tedious.
+Instead, follow the steps described in
+[running an MHS Adaptor locally](running-mhs-adaptor-locally.md) for how to run the required set of docker containers locally.

 ## API docs
 MHS outbound (which is the API that suppliers use to make requests to the MHS) is documented using